dnv-opensource/dictIO/docs/source/fileFormat.cppDict.md

 Both dicts and lists can be nested.
 In fact, dicts and lists in a C++ dict file can be arbitrarily nested.

 While lexically possible, readability of nested data structures quickly suffers.
-Nesting should hence be used carefully and be reasonably limited in dict files intended to be read and edited by humans, such as configuration files.
-One very common example where nesting deteriorates human readibility and causes misinterpretation is where a dict is nested inside a list.
-So commonly in fact that we dedicated an own example to it, see below 'dict-in-a-list-pitfall'
+In dict files intended to be read and edited by humans, such as configuration files, nesting should hence be used carefully and reasonably limited (an example that commonly causes misinterpretation is where a dict is nested inside a list, see section'The dict-in-a-list-pitfall' further below).

-But, as said, from a pure lexical / technical point of view, complex nesting of both dicts and lists is possible.
+From a pure lexical / technical point of view, though, complex nesting of dicts and lists is possible.
 So, in cases where dict files are written and read purely by machines, this can provide additional capabilities.

 ~~~
 nesting